fastrodev/fastro/readme.md

 You can see the example of deployed webapp at this link: [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app).

-Go to [the quickstart](https://fastro.dev/docs/quickstart) to create your own.

 ## Features
 - Body handling `application/json`
 - Body handling `application/x-www-form-urlencoded`